r-raymond/epdfphron/README.md

  * Loads a saved session.
 See subcommand `load`.
 Note that for this to work, you need to specify your preferred pdf viewer.

+## Dependencies and Support

+Epdfphron uses `procfs` to gather information, so it has no dependencies on external tools.
+On the other hand, your unix derivative has to support `procfs` for this to work.

+ :heavy_check_mark: Linux with kernel version >= 2.6
+ :heavy_multiplication_x: MacOS
+ :heavy_multiplication_x: Windows
+ :grey_question: FreeBSD, OpenBSD, ...

+If you are a FreeBSD, OpenBSD, ... user and want to try the script, please tell me if it works.

+This script has been tested with `lts-9.1`.

 ## How to install

 After installing `stack` you can call this script like any other shell script (tested with `lts-9.1`).